 No. Please understand that this position is not an opportunity to watch the game.
 FANGINEER responsibilities require a high level of service and attentiveness.
 A dedicated and focused staff is essential to the success of the suite, club, and all premium areas.
-Furthermore, the guests notice and appreciate the hard work of the Team Members and rewarding relationships can be built not just with peers, but also with the guests.
+Furthermore, the guests notice and appreciate the hard work of the FANGINEERs and rewarding relationships can be built not just with peers, but also with the guests.

 Would I get a break during the day?

 Of course!
 Each FANGINEER gets a 30 minute break, which includes a boxed meal.

 So, what are the positions and duties?

 As with any team, there are several positions to be filled.
 While all the positions are critical to the smooth operation of the program, they all have different responsibilities.
 Please read these descriptions carefully.

 1) FANGINEERs in the SkySuites: These FANGINEERs are responsible for attending to the suite holders and guests.
-Each Attendant is assigned five or six suites.
+Each FANGINEER in a SkySuite is assigned five or six suites.
 FANGINEERs must complete a pre-game, during the game, and post-game duty checklist.

-2) Host and Escorts: Host and Escorts are the first team members that the guests meet once they arrive on the club and suite levels.
+2) FANGINEERs at Gates, Lobbies, and Elevators: These FANGINEERs are the first faces that guests meet once they arrive on the club and suite levels.
 They are responsible for welcoming the guests while checking their tickets and affixing wristbands.
 FANGINEERs are stationed at the entrances to the club and suite levels, readily available to direct guests and answer questions, and control who has access to the levels in order to protect the exclusivity.
 Once break rotations start, these FANGINEERs are responsible for covering various positions and filling in for FANGINEERs in many different areas while they are on their break.

 3) Lead FANGINEERs at the Podium: One of these FANGINEERs is placed on each level.
 They are responsible for recording any issues that arise in their area, managing floor staff, and communicating with GAH staff members.
 Lead FANGINEERs are the first line of defense for any issues that come up on game day.